Bellevue is the fifth largest city in Washington, with an estimated population of 145,300 in 2019, which is projected to reach 160,400 by 2035.

 Household Types and Sizes

-A diversity of household types exists within Bellevue with single person households comprising the largest share at 28 percent of all households in 2015 followed by married couples without children at 27 percent and married couples with children at 24 percent.
-The average household size was 2.43 people per household in 2015.
+A diversity of household types exists within Bellevue with married couples without children comprising the largest share at 32% of all households in 2017 followed by married couples with children at 26% and single-person households at 25%.
+The average household size was about 2.40 people per household in 2017.

 Housing Structure Types and Sizes

 A range of housing types exists in the city to house Bellevue’s diverse population.
-In 2015, about 49 percent of Bellevue’s housing stock was in single family detached structures, another 10 percent was in town home, duplex, triplex and fourplexes and the remaining 40 percent of housing units were in structures with five or more units.
-About 53 percent of Bellevue’s occupied housing units were owner occupied and 47 percent are renter occupied in 2015.
+In 2017, about 47% of Bellevue’s housing stock was in single family detached structures, another 11% was in town home, duplex, triplex and fourplexes; the remaining 42% of housing units were in structures with five or more units.
+About 55% of Bellevue’s occupied housing units were owner-occupied and 45% were renter-occupied in 2017.

 The number of bedrooms in housing units also varies in Bellevue.
-In 2015, about five percent of units in the city were studios with no bedroom and about eight percent had five bedrooms or more, but the rest were about evenly split with 16 percent of units having one bedroom, 26 percent having two bedrooms, 22 percent having three bedrooms and 22 percent having four bedrooms.
+In 2017, about 6% of housing units in the city were studios with no bedroom and about 8% had five bedrooms or more.
+About 16% were one-bedroom units, 29% two-bedroom, 20% three bedroom and 21% four-bedroom housing units.

 On the rest of these pages you will find more detail about Bellevue's demographic, social, economic and housing characteristics, as well as a summary of demographic trends.
 Demographic profiles for Bellevue's neighborhood areas will be coming soon.